JB515/JB515.github.io/_projects/soft-haptics.md

 funding: ["EPSRC via a PhD studentship and the National Centre for Nuclear Robotics funded project", "QMUL via an Impact Acceleration Grant", "RS Components via the Grassroots Student Project Fund", "IEEE via an Innovation in Haptics Award"]
 ---

 The first phase of my PhD research involves the development of a novel vibrotactile interface.
-This interface uses the principle of particle jamming to affect the propagation of vibrations to a user's finger or hand.
-The particle jamming effect provides a better degree of control over the vibrotactile response than simply altering the power supplied to a vibrating motor and allows the vibrotactile sensation to be controlled in terms of both amplitude and frequency.
+This project, started during my PhD and expanding rapidly since, uses the principle of particle jamming to affect the softness of a tactile display, as well as serving as a basis for creating multimodal haptic devices which incorporate other sensations such as vibration, shape and temperature.

 ## Research Aims
+- To investigate how softness change can be used in a variety of haptic interactions
+- To particle jamming as a foundation for low-cost, highly portable soft haptic devices
+- To investigate the combination of softness and other tactile sensations, u
-- To investigate the physical propagation of vibrations through a granular fluids of controllable viscosity.
+- To investigate the physical propagation of vibrations through a granular fluids of controllable viscosity
-- To investigate how different tactile sensations (such as texture and motion) can be presented through vibrations.
-- To develop a method for transmitting vibrations digitally from a real world source to a human user (for example, in telerobotics).

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">